amphp/amphp.github.io/docs/amp/reactor-control.md

 ## `run()`

 The primary way an application interacts with the event reactor is to schedule events for execution and then simply let the program run.
-Once `Reactor::run()` is invoked the event loop will run indefinitely until there are no watchable timer events, IO streams or signals remaining to watch.
-Long-running programs generally execute entirely inside the confines of a single `Reactor::run()` call.
+Once `Amp\run()` is invoked the event loop will run indefinitely until there are no watchable timer events, IO streams or signals remaining to watch.
+Long-running programs generally execute entirely inside the confines of a single `Amp\run()` call.

 ## `tick()`

 The event loop tick is the basic unit of flow control in a non-blocking application.
-This method will execute a single iteration of the event loop before returning. `Reactor::tick()` may be used inside a custom `while` loop to implement "wait" functionality in concurrency primitives such as futures and promises.
+This method will execute a single iteration of the event loop before returning. `Amp\tick()` may be used inside a custom `while` loop to implement "wait" functionality in concurrency primitives such as futures and promises, but its use is discouraged.
+It's better to just let `Amp\run` handle everything.

 ## `stop()`

 The event reactor loop can be stopped at any time while running.
-When `Reactor::stop()` is invoked the reactor loop will return control to the userland script at the end of the current iteration of the event loop.
+When `Amp\stop()` is invoked the reactor loop will return control to the userland script at the end of the current tick of the event loop.
 This method may be used to yield control from the reactor even if events or watchable IO streams are still pending.

 ## Timer Watchers

 Amp exposes several ways to schedule timer watchers.
-Let's look at some details for each function ...
+Let's look at some details for each function.

 ### `immediately()`

- - Schedule a callback to execute in the next iteration of the event loop
+ - Schedules a callback to execute in the next iteration of the event loop
  - This method guarantees a clean call stack to avoid starvation of other events in the current iteration of the loop.
-An "immediately" callback is *always* executed in the next tick of the event loop.
+An `immediately` callback is *always* executed in the next tick of the event loop.
- - After an "immediately" timer watcher executes it is automatically garbage collected by the reactor so there is no need for applications to manually cancel the associated watcher ID.
+ - After an `immediately` timer watcher executes it is automatically garbage collected by the reactor so there is no need for applications to manually cancel the associated watcher.
- - Like all watchers, "immediately" timers may be disabled and reenabled.
+ - Like all watchers, `immediately` timers may be disabled and reenabled.
 If you disable this watcher between the time you schedule it and the time that it actually runs the reactor *will not* be able to garbage collect it until it executes.
 Therefore you must manually cancel an immediately watcher yourself if it never actually executes to free any associated resources.

 **Example**